bhaveshpraveen/Thala-Thalapathy/README.md

 A simple Django app that uses [Rethinkdb](https://rethinkdb.com/) to keep track of the votes cast by users and Django-Channels for real-time update

 ### Running locally
-To run this locally you need Python, Redis, Rethinkdb On mac you can install Redis and Rethinkdb using [Homebrew](https://brew.sh/)
+To run this locally you need Python, Redis, Rethinkdb.
+On mac you can install Redis and Rethinkdb using [Homebrew](https://brew.sh/)
 ```shell
 brew update && brew install redis